 A big name in natural toiletries, Dr. Bronner’s Organic Shaving Soap offers a clean, smooth shave courtesy of organic shikakai (acacia) extract and other natural ingredients.
 This one is best used with a shaving brush and has a subtler lather compared to some other shaving creams and gels.
 It can be a bit runny (more oil than gel) depending on ambient air temperature, so decant carefully.
 Some users find it helpful to add a little to a mug and lather with water then apply with a shaving brush as needed.

-- Offers a smooth, clean shave courtesy of organic shikakai (acacia) extract and other natural ingredients
+Highlights: Offers a smooth, clean shave courtesy of organic shikakai (acacia) extract and other natural ingredients.
+Hydrates and soothes skin.
+Contains no synthetic detergents, preservatives, or GMOs.

 |Country of Origin:||USA|